NeotokyoRebuild/neo/CONTRIBUTING.md

-*Note: It's recommended you read the [dev branch version of this document](https://github.com/NeotokyoRevamp/neo/blob/dev/CONTRIBUTING.md) to make sure all the information is up to date.*
+*Note: It's recommended you read the [master branch version of this document](https://github.com/NeotokyoRebuild/neo/blob/master/CONTRIBUTING.md) to make sure all the information is up to date.*

 # Contributing

 ## Pull requests are welcome!

 We've moved to using GitHub Issues for issue tracking.
-Feel free to [take a look](https://github.com/NeotokyoRevamp/neo/issues) and assign yourself if you're interested in working on something, or report bugs/features not yet included.
+Feel free to [take a look](https://github.com/NeotokyoRebuild/neo/issues) and assign yourself if you're interested in working on something, or report bugs/features not yet included.

 Also come [join the Discord channel](https://steamcommunity.com/groups/ANPA/discussions/0/487876568238532577/) to discuss the project with others
 (see the *"nt_semantic_sequels"* and other related channels under the channel group "Architects").